updated on May 10th, 2019

 We thought this was at least a tiny bit spooky, so we did what anyone would do: we posted it to Reddit.
 The photo caught the imagination of quite a few people and made the rounds on plenty of tabloids and websites around the world.
 While there was plenty of speculation of whether it was real blood and what could have caused such a bloody scene, I figured why not just reach out to those still running Roy’s Cafe.
 I sent them an email asking about what might have happened in the room.
 See below- this is a direct copy of the email:

 As much as like to tell gruesome stories about Amboy I must say it was from a movie shoot a few weeks ago and at first I was upset with the production crew but then I couldn’t just paint over it.
 I would have to scrape it off and fix the finished walls.

 But then people started noticing it from far and it now keeps people away from getting too close.

 Thank you for coming to Amboy and letting us be talked about.

 When I replied asking for some more details on the movie that was being filmed, I received this reply:

 That is what I was told to tell people but I think there is allot more to this story and the people living in Amboy

 I responded asking for more clarification but my reply was never answered.

-Were they just trying to keep any the intrigue of a now lonely town alive or was there really a heinous slaying in the fenced-off Amboy Motel?
+Were they just trying to maintain intrigue of a lonely town alive, or was there a heinous slaying in the fenced-off Amboy Motel?
 We’ll let you be the judge.

 In one of the motel rooms, they say, blood suddenly appeared on one of the walls.
 Blood that had not been there the day before.